janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

  - In your Home Assistant Lovelace or Dashboard:
      - Create a Camera Live Card
      - Create a Grid card with all buttons (example if you want to paste in code)
+     - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card
  - Thats It!
 Have a good time!